Ever landed on a review site and wondered how it actually makes money? That’s what I’m going to show you today. I’ll even show you how to make one 🙂

 This is actually a better way to make money because here you get paid for every single visitor that hits your page.
 Now Adsense won’t produce this type of opportunity, but places like Mediavine will.

-3) The page sells products as a middleman.
+3) The page sells products as a middleman (affiliate).

 Any site that sells products for another company, online is called an affiliate marketing site.
-Out of all the options I am showing you here, this is the one I personally practice most.
-Here are some of my stats from this:
+Out of all the options I am showing you here, this is the one I personally practice most (This is where I earned most of my money from my review site from, about $800,000).

 Affiliate marketing is an awesome business model if you know how to make it work and it really comes down to having a site that manages to get tons of visitors to it that need to buy something to solve a problem.